pyinstaller/pyinstaller/doc/usage.rst

    `.spec`-file to include the required DLLs, see “Distributing Software that uses the Universal CRT“ in the above-mentioned link, number 6.

-   If you think, |PyInstaller| should to this by itself, please :ref:`help improving <how-to-contribute>` |PyInstaller|.
+   If you think, |PyInstaller| should do this by itself, please :ref:`help improving <how-to-contribute>` |PyInstaller|.